 The Cal Grant has two deadlines: March 2nd and September 2nd.
 Fill out a FAFSA, then submit your GPA electronically.
 Undocumented students can also apply by first completing the California Dream Act Application online by March 2nd.
 Learn more about how to apply for a Cal Grant.

 Sierra College offers a large number of Scholarships and Awards for students from all walks of life and circumstances.
 The categories and eligibility requirements are widely varied; not just for financial need or academic performance.
-Fill out the 2016-17 Scholarship Application and you will be automatically matched to all of the scholarships for which you are eligible.
-The deadline to submit an application was March 31, 2016.
+Fill out the 2017-18 Scholarship Application and you will be automatically matched to all of the scholarships for which you are eligible.
+The deadline to submit an application is March 31, 2017.

 Eligible students can find part-time, on-campus employment through the Sierra College Work Study Program.
 If you’ve completed the current academic year’s FAFSA, contact the Financial Aid Office to add your name to the Federal Work-study waitlist.
 Have a job ready in case you are chosen from the list.